Dual Quaternion SE(3) Synchronization with Recovery Guarantees

 This necessitates complex, multi-step heuristic procedures that are often unstable \citep{arrigoni2016spectral, rosen2019se}.
-Although alternative representations exist, such as axis-angle pairs \citep{thunberg2014distributed,jin2020event}, augmented unit quaternions \citep{grisetti2010tutorial,chen2024non}, and dual quaternions \citep{cheng2016dual,srivatsan2016estimating, hadi2024se} exist, they typically lack a unified algebraic framework that is both compact and amenable to rigorous optimization guarantees.
+Although alternative representations exist, such as axis-angle pairs \citep{thunberg2014distributed,jin2020event}, augmented unit quaternions \citep{grisetti2010tutorial,chen2025non}, and dual quaternions \cite{cheng2016dual,srivatsan2016estimating, hadi2024se}, they typically lack a unified algebraic framework that is amenable to rigorous optimization guarantees.
 Concurrent with our work, \citet{zhao2026anchored} further studied matrix-based spectral estimators, introducing an additional anchoring step to resolve the right-orthogonal ambiguity of the eigenspace.

 In this paper, we adopt the dual quaternion representation of $\mathrm{SE}(3)$.
 Practically, this choice leads to a simpler and more stable rounding/projection step.
 Conceptually, it aligns the spectral ambiguity more closely with the intrinsic gauge symmetry of $\mathrm{SE}(3)$, thereby mitigating the eigenspace--synchronization mismatch induced by matrix embeddings.
 Specifically, we represent each pose by a unit dual quaternion and work over the constraint set $\mathrm{UDQ} := \{x\in\mathbb{DH} : |x|=1\}$.
 Given noisy relative measurements, we estimate the unknown poses $\hat{\bx} = (\hat{x}_1,\ldots,\hat{x}_n) \in \mathrm{UDQ}^n$ by solving the least-squares problem